w3c/vc-di-eddsa-test-suite/README.md

 ```

 ### Running Specific Tests
-This suite uses [mocha.js](https://mochajs.org/#command-line-usage) for the tests.
+This suite uses [mocha.js](https://mochajs.org) as the test runner.
-Mocha has multiple options for filtering which tests run.
+Mocha has [multiple options](https://mochajs.org/#command-line-usage) for filtering which tests run.

-This snippet below uses grep to filter tests by name and only runs one of the test suites.
+For example, the snippet below uses grep to filter tests by name and only runs one of the test suites.
 ```bash
 mocha --grep '"specificProperty" test name' ./tests/10-specific-test-suite.js
 ```